 Attached to a verb, ú- gives the meaning of ‘impossible to do’, i.e. 'cannot, could not', or 'will not' depending on the tense, for example: Han ú-chedin = I cannot throw that Den ú-vreniannen = I couldn’t endure it Gin ú-genathon = I will not see you, I cannot see you (in the future)

 In imperative sentences only, the verb that follows Ava- is mutated with soft mutation.

 The verb Ava- which means 'to refuse to do something' is usually followed by a second verb, much like auxiliary verbs in English.
 When issuing a command it can be used as either the separate word Avo or as the prefix Av- that attaches to the following verb.
+As it says in the box above, for commands the second verb takes soft mutation.
 In all other cases the second verb takes the infinitive/gerund form and doesn't require mutation.